Admissions

 • Language proficiency test results from past 24 months (if required)

-GRE general test results from the past 24 months (if required)
+GRE general test results from the past 24 months (optional)

 You must scan and upload digital copies (.pdfs) of official required documents in the application system.
-These are considered "unofficial documents."
 These uploaded copies of your official documents will be used for initial evaluation.
 Please scan the front and back of the transcript including your institution's grade scale.

 Conditional admission offers may be made based on documents uploaded to the application system.
 However, admission offers will not be finalized and applicants will not be allowed to register in a graduate program until all required official academic records are received and validated by the University.
-Successful candidates will be asked for 2 official copies of transcripts, in sealed envelopes with the institution's stamp across the seal to be sent to the Sociology Graduate Office.
+Successful candidates will be asked for official copies of transcripts, in sealed envelopes with the institution's stamp across the seal to be sent to the Sociology Graduate Office.
+For more information on "how to submit official academic documents."

 Applicants with transcripts from non-Canadian post-secondary institutions must obtain an official paper transcript for every post-secondary institution they have attended.
 Each transcripts should be scanned as an individual .pdf file and then uploaded to the application system as indicated.
 Please attend to any directions the specific graduate program may provide about naming your scanned document files.
 Otherwise, they should be named: "Applicant Full Name-Document Description.extension" Click here for instructions.